bitnami/containers/bitnami/php-fpm/README.md

 ### Step 4: Restart PHP-FPM

-After changing the configuration, restart your PHP-FPM container for changes to take effect.
+After changing the configuration, restart your PHP-FPM container for the changes to take effect.

 ```bash
 docker restart phpfpm